The Picard group of the universal moduli space of vector bundles on stable curves: Preliminaries about line bundles on stacks.

 \subsection{Determinant of cohomology and Deligne pairing.}

-There exists two methods to produce line bundles on a stack parametrizing nodal curves with some extra-structure (as our stacks): the determinant of cohomology and the Deligne pairing.
-We will recall the main properties of these construction, following the presentation given in \cite[Chap.
-XIII, Sections 4 and 5]{ACG11} and the resume in \cite[Section 2.13]{MV}.\\ Let $p:C\rightarrow S$ be a family of nodal curves.
+There exist two methods to produce line bundles on a stack parametrizing nodal curves with some extra-structure (as our stacks): the determinant of cohomology and the Deligne pairing.
+We refer to \cite{KM76}, \cite{Del87} for a complete treatment of the determinant of cohomology and Deligne pairing, respectively.
+Here, we will recall the main properties of these construction, following the presentation given in \cite[Chap.
+XIII, Sections 4 and 5]{ACG11} and the resume in \cite[Section 2.13]{MV}.

+Let $p:C\rightarrow S$ be a family of nodal curves.
 Given a coherent sheaf $\mt F$ on $C$ flat over $S$, the \emph{determinant of cohomology} of $\mathcal F$ is a line bundle $d_{p}(\mt F)\in \Pic(S)$ defined as it follows.
-Locally on $S$ (by Proposition \ref{lasvolta}), there exists a complex of vector bundles $f:V_0\rightarrow V_1$ such that $\text{ker} f=p_{*}(\mt F)$ and $\text{coker} f=R^1p_{*}(\mt F)$ and then we set
+Locally on $S$, there exists a relatively ample divisor $D$ for the family $C\to S$, which gives us an exact sequence